InTimeTec-LLC/kmt-prototype/README.md

-# InTimeTec ADPQ Vendor Pool Prototype 2018 - Knowledge Management Tool (KMT)
+# InTimeTec ADPQ Vendor Pool Prototype 2018

 ## Introduction
-KMT Prototype is being developed as part of Vendor Pool Selection for State of California to demonstrate our agile design and development techniques.
+We have named the application as "Cognizance".
+This Prototype is being developed as part of Vendor Pool Selection for State of California to demonstrate our agile design and development techniques.

-KMT is a comprehensive collaborative tool that helps to seemlessly share knowledge across cross-functional teams and organisations.
+Cognizance is a comprehensive collaborative knowledge management tool that helps to seemlessly share knowledge across cross-functional teams and organisations.
 Using this tool, employees can share, contribute, organize and discover information thus making the collaboration effective.

+Cognizance is up and running at the below link: <Raunak>

+Login credentials:
+Admin username:
+Password:

+Manager username:
+Password:

+General username:
+Password:

 ## Technical Approach